-This is our most popular continuous professional development course aimed at managers who want to learn more about domestic abuse, how to recognise it in the workplace and how to support employees experiencing domestic abuse.
+This is our most popular continuous professional development course aimed at managers who want to learn more about domestic abuse, how to recognise the signs when an employee is in an abusive relationship, and how to support employees experiencing domestic abuse.

-The training course offers a blended learning opportunity for participants combining lecture type learning with case-studies as well as practical and interactive group-work sessions.
-The course can be delivered face-to-face or online depending on your organisational needs.
+The training course offers a blended learning opportunity for participants, combining lecture-type learning with case-studies, as well as practical and interactive group-work sessions.
+The course can be delivered face-to-face or online, depending on the organisation's needs.

-Duration: From 3 upto 5 hours depending on your needs
+Duration: From 3 to 5 hours, depending on the organisation's needs

 Participant numbers: 10-30

 - The extent of abuse in the UK